allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 2. Add the crew to the shift by using your filters; select CP and Quals needed and or DAFSCs or certifications needed for the shift.

-A. Drag drop selected CPs/roles onto the shift.
+1. Drag drop selected CPs/roles onto the shift.

 3. When the correct role and/or qualification of the crew is correct, right-click and Save as a Crew Template.